sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

        ↓
 20. Impact

-79. The “Commit or Don't Commit” Test
+## 79. The “Commit or Do Not Commit” Test
-Before you officially choose SIH26007, I would want your team to be able to answer these 15 questions without Googling during the discussion:
+Before SIH26007 is officially selected, the team should be able to answer these 15 questions without external searching during the discussion:

 What exactly is the danger caused by fog?
 Who is in danger?
 What type of accidents can occur?
-Why aren't existing safety systems sufficient?
+Why are existing safety systems insufficient?
 What does the driver need to know?
 Which sensor provides that information?
 Why is radar useful?